 - the parent and the entity in which the participation is held must satisfy the same conditions as those applicable for the exemption of dividends (see the subsection on 'Dividends and liquidation proceeds'); and

-- the parent must have held or commit itself to hold a direct participation in the share capital of the eligible entity for an uninterrupted period of at least 12 months, a participation of at least 10 per cent or an acquisition price of at least €6 million.
+- the parent must have held, or commit itself to hold, a direct participation in the share capital of the eligible entity for an uninterrupted period of at least 12 months, with a participation size of at least 10 per cent or an acquisition price of at least €6 million.
 Holding a participation through a tax-transparent entity is deemed to be a direct participation in the proportion of the net assets held in this entity.

-However, the participation exemption regime contains some rules intended to avoid a double benefit – namely the exemption of capital gains realised by a Luxembourg company upon disposal of its participation would not apply to the extent of the algebraic sum of related expenses and value adjustments that have decreased the tax result of the current or preceding years.
-Nevertheless, losses in relation to exempt income under the participation exemption remain deductible once they become final.
+The participation exemption regime contains some rules intended to avoid a double benefit – namely the exemption of capital gains realised by a Luxembourg company upon disposal of its participation would not apply to the extent of the algebraic sum of related expenses and value adjustments that have decreased the tax result of the current or preceding years.

 Outbound dividend distribution

-Dividends paid by a Luxembourg company to its shareholders are as a rule subject to a 15 per cent WHT, unless a reduced rate or an exemption applies under an applicable double tax treaty, or because of the participation exemption regime.
+Dividends paid by a Luxembourg company to its shareholders are, as a rule, subject to 15 per cent WHT, unless a reduced rate or an exemption applies under a double tax treaty or because of the participation exemption regime.

 Under Article 147 of the ITL, dividend payments made by a fully taxable Luxembourg company may be exempt from WHT provided that, at the time the income is made available: